 As a GSOE student, you will become a thought leader who addresses important education issues with research-based solutions.

-Work effectively in a broad range of industries as an Education minor.
+Work effectively in a broad range of industries as an Education major or minor.
 Address local and national educational needs with a Master of Education degree.
 Develop solutions to our nation’s most pressing educational challenges with a Ph.D.
 Or make meaningful connections in public or private schools with a Teacher Credential.

-GSOE graduates go on to work as classroom teachers, higher education scholars, administrators, and nationally recognized experts in autism, learning disability research, and education policy.Visit the GSOE Website
+GSOE graduates go on to work as classroom teachers, higher education scholars, administrators and nationally recognized experts in autism, learning disability research and education policy.Visit the GSOE Website

 Regardless of your major, the Education minor will enhance your ability to work effectively with diverse populations.
 It will also increase your professional marketability in a wide variety of industries.

 Explore GSOE’s many graduate level degree programs, each designed to take you to the next level in your career.

 The Graduate School of Education (GSOE) helps students successfully transition